 Either option has its advantages and disadvantages!
 Let’s look at some of the pros and cons of building vs. buying your next house.

 There are definite disadvantages to buying an already built home, which usually comes in the form of hidden costs.
-Wear and tear happens in any home, but it’s the unknowns which may cause pain to your pocket book.
+Wear and tear happen in any home, but it’s the unknowns which may cause pain to your pocketbook.
 What if, after immediately moving in, the HVAC system goes out?
 Do you know that could cost you almost $5,000?
 Not the sticker shock you are expecting.

 Another consideration with a pre-built home, compromising on the floor plan, which may not meet your specifications.
 Additionally, the neighborhood you want could be out of your price range or inventory on existing homes could be non-existent.

 Older homes can also be less energy efficient, consisting of out-of-date windows, doors, appliances, incomplete or lacking insulation and HVAC.
-Lead-based paint or asbestos may be present, which is cause for health concerns.
+Lead-based paint or asbestos may be present, which is a cause for health concerns.
 All of these issues point to pricey renovations.
-Which can balloon the original cost of the property, but cause inconvenience with dust, dirt and workers in your home
+Which can balloon the original cost of the property, but cause inconvenience with dust, dirt, and workers in your home.

 Advantages to building your home come in many forms; more for your money, move-in ready, energy and comfort efficiency, health concerns alleviated, just to name a few.

 When you plan your own home, you are designing for how you live today, tomorrow and the future.
 There is no need for remodeling, fewer repairs and maintenance, and the extra bonus of years of warranties.